-Canna lilies add energy and excitement wherever they're planted.
+Cannas add energy and excitement wherever they're planted.
 These lush, tropical plants have big glossy leaves and exotic-looking flowers that are loved by hummingbirds.
-Foliage colors include lush green, deep burgundy, lime green, and colorful stripes.
+Foliage colors include emerald green, deep burgundy, lime green, and colorful stripes.

-The frost-sensitive tubers are planted in spring and quickly grow into impressive 3 to 8-foot plants.
-Because they tolerate moist soils, cannas are ideal for rain gardens and are also well suited to planting near ponds or pools.
+The frost-sensitive tubers are planted in late spring, and quickly grow into impressive 3 to 8-foot plants.
+Because cannas tolerate moist soils, they are ideal plants for rain gardens and are also well suited to growing at the edge of a ponds.
 Cannas grow well in containers, either planted on their own or combined with colorful annuals.

 Cannas are easy to grow.
 Here’s how to get them off to a great start.

-ZONE: Cannas are winter hardy in zones 9-10.
-In cooler zones they can be grown as annuals or the roots can be dug up in the fall and stored indoors for replanting the next spring.
-Reference the USDA Hardiness zone map HERE.
+Zone: Cannas are winter hardy in zones 9-10.
+In cooler zones they may be grown as annuals, or you can dig the roots in the fall and store them indoors for replanting the next spring.

-WHEN TO PLANT: Cannas are sensitive to cold temperatures, so they should be planted in the spring after all danger of frost has passed.
-To get your cannas off to an early start, plant the rhizomes in pots indoors about a month before you will be planting them in the garden.
+When to Plant: Cannas are sensitive to cold temperatures, so they should not be planted outdoors until after all danger of frost has passed.
+To get your cannas off to an early start, plant the rhizomes in pots indoors about a month before you will be planting them into the garden.

-FLOWER BEDS AND BORDERS: Cannas come on strong in late summer and fall when most annuals and perennials are starting to fade.
-Their bold foliage and brilliantly colored flower spikes keep gardens looking great right until frost.LANDSCAPE: Cannas can be used to create a living hedge to define an entrance, hide an unwanted view or divide one garden area from another.
+Landscape: Cannas may be used to create a living hedge to define an entrance, hide an unwanted view or divide one garden area from another.
 They are ideal for planting along a fence or near a stone wall.
-Cannas grow well in soggy soil where other plants may struggle.
+Cannas grow well in relatively soggy soil where other plants may struggle.

-2. Set the canna rhizome into the hole with the growing tips facing up.
+Set the canna rhizome into the hole with the roots down and growing tips facing up.

-Cannas are heat-loving plants and they won't grow in cold soil.
-The rhizomes can be planted as soon as all danger of frost has passed, but it’s best to wait and plant them once the soil has warmed to at least 65°F. In northern areas this will be late May to early June.
+Cannas are heat-loving plants and will not grow in cold soil.
+The rhizomes can be planted as soon as all danger of frost has passed, but it’s best to wait until the soil has warmed to at least 65°F. In northern areas this will be late May to early June.